xamdel/custom-instructions-loader/roadmap.md

 ### Future Features
 -[] Replace window.confirms with in-app modals
--[] Make a webpage for sharing CIs, browsing CIs shared by others
+-[] Button for saving instructions from page into extension -[] Make a webpage for sharing CIs, browsing CIs shared by others
     -[] Upvote functionality, trending etc
 -[] Enhance UX - prevent the user from needing to click through site menus